dasteihn/minifftw/README.md

 Once you are done transforming everything you wanted, call the finit() function to terminate MPI properly.

-> Note that currently the MPI-version will terminate your whole program when you call finit().
-This is a workaround solution for some (not very well understood...) problem terminating the whole MPI suite.

 > **Note**: You can and *should* call init() and finit() regardless wethetr you use the MPI version or not.
 This way, you will never have to adjust your python code when using this wrapper, even when you'll run it on a cluster.